See Quick Tips on How to Use OnPage:

-OnPage ID’s must be at least 5 characters long.
-If you are going to receive pages via phone using the OnPage toll free number, choose an OnPage ID composed of just numbers and as short as possible, e.g. OnPage ID= 78191.
-If you decide to use a Alpha characters keep it short, remember those who page you will need to enter your OnPage ID using the alpha characters on the dial pad.
+OnPage IDs must be at least five characters long.
+If you are going to receive pages via phone using the OnPage toll-free number, choose an OnPage ID composed of just numbers and as short as possible, e.g., OnPage ID= 78191.
+If you decide to use a alpha characters, keep it short.
+Remember: Those who page you will need to enter your OnPage ID using the alpha characters on the dial pad.

-To add a contact to OnPage contact book, you just have to enter the contact into your phone’s address book and under Email enter the [email protected].
-The OnPage app will scan your phone contact book and extract all contacts with [email protected] domain into your OnPage Contacts.
-Next time you compose a message from the application contacts will appear either as you start to type the first name of your contact or by clicking the ‘+’ sign in the ‘To’ field of the compose message screen.
+To add a contact to the OnPage contact book, you just have to enter the contact into your phone’s address book, and under email, enter the [email protected].
+The OnPage app will scan your phone’s contact book and extract all contacts with [email protected] domain into your OnPage Contacts.
+Next time you compose a message from the application contacts, messages will appear when you start to type the first name of your contact or by clicking the “+” sign within the “To” field of the compose message screen.

 We recommend that you never log out of the OnPage application.
-If you do not want to receive OnPage messages we suggest using ‘Pager OFF’ in your applications profile selector.
+If you do not want to receive OnPage messages, we suggest using the “Pager OFF” option in your application’s profile selector.

 4. Pre-Defined Responses

-We recommend you set up the pre-defined responses for One-Click response.
-Have those common, highly used, responses at your fingertips.
-All you have to do is go to ‘Setting’ go to ‘Canned responses’ and ‘Add New Row’.
-Next time you get a message you will be able to reply with one click on your Pre defined responses.
+We recommend you set up pre-defined responses for One-Click response.
+Have those common, highly-used responses at your fingertips.
+All you have to do is go to “Settings,” go to “Canned responses” and “Add New Row.”
+Next time you get a message, you will be able to reply with one click with your pre-defined responses.

-Domino/Lotus Notes – By default, Domino/Lotus has the sender set to null.
+Domino/Lotus Notes: By default, Domino/Lotus has the sender set to null.
 The issue can be resolved by changing the configuration settings for “Reverse-Path for Forwarded Mail” found in the Domino server’s Configuration Settings at Router/SMTP > Restrictions and Controls > Delivery Controls.

-6. Override Do Not Disturb and system volume
+6. Override Do Not Disturb (DND) Mode and Mute Switch